Home » Cakes & Pies » Million Dollar Pound Cake

 • Add the eggs one at a time beating well after each addition.
 Scrape the sides of the bowl as needed.

 • Lower the speed of the mixer and add the flour alternately with the milk, beginning and ending with flour.
-Stop and scrape the sides of the bowl occasionally.
+Stop and scrape the sides of the bowl occasionally with a rubber spatula.

-• After all has been added, beat for 1-2 minutes until the flour has fully incorporated.
+• After all has been added, beat for 1 minute or just until the flour has been fully incorporated.

-• Spread evenly into the pan and bounce on the counter, if needed to settle.
+• Spread the batter evenly into the pan, gently bounce on the counter, if needed to settle.

 • Cool for 15 minutes, then remove the outer ring.